itry-dev/ucrm/README.md

 Website developed using [Nuxt](https://nuxtjs.org/)

+Don't like Nuxt?
+No problem, your not tied to it, you can build your own website.

 Webservice developed in C# and [netcore](https://dotnet.microsoft.com/download)

 Database at your choice, just use the one you prefer on appsettings.json, project CrmApi